Logiqx/gps-details/docs/devices/coros/investigations/apex-4/README.md

 #### Course Over Ground

 GNSS receivers calculate Speed Over Ground (SOG) and Course Over Ground (COG) to represent the two-dimensional velocity of the receiver.
-SOG and COG are both required to calculate results for various speed sailing competitions:
+SOG and COG are both required to calculate results for various real-world competitions:

 - International Speed Windsurfing Class
 - Prince of Speed